I stumbled upon an interesting audiobook recently.

 The Talent Code: Greatness Isn’t Born.
 It’s Grown.
 Here’s How. by Daniel Coyle is about talent and how it is formed.
 In the book, we learn that talent is not something you are born with and it is not something that happens overnight.
 It also doesn’t come from endless hours of practice.
 It comes from deliberate practice.

-Deliberate practice is practice that causes one to struggle, make mistakes quickly and then recover from quickly (learn).
+Deliberate practice is a practice that causes one to struggle, make mistakes quickly, and then recover quickly (learn).
 The book makes the case that this is the quickest way to build talent.
 Simply rehearsing a skill without struggle or error does not build the neural pathways nearly as quickly.
 So repeated studying is less effective for learning than study followed by quizzes.

 JUNE 2013 UPDATE: Check out this podcast interview on SportsCoachRadio with Daniel Coyle.